Regge trajectory relation for the universal description of the heavy-heavy systems: diquarks, mesons, baryons and tetraquarks: Universal description of the heavy-heavy systems

 \section{Universal description of the heavy-heavy systems}

-The mesons $J/\psi$ and $\Upsilon$, the baryon $\Omega_{ccb}$ and the tetraquark ${cc\bar{c}\bar{c}}$ are taken as examples of different types of the heavy-heavy systems to investigate the universality of the {\rt} relation (\ref{massform}) or (\ref{reglike}).
+In this section, we investigate the universality of the {\rt} relation (\ref{massform}) or (\ref{reglike}) by fitting the experimental and theoretical data.
 The {\rts} for the heavy-heavy systems are fitted individually by employing the formula (\ref{massform}).
-In this section, $c_{fx}$ and $c_{0x}$ are free parameters and vary with different {\rts} while other parameters are fixed for all hadrons.
-The fitted {\rts} are plotted in the $\left((M-m_R)^2,l\right)$ plane or in the $\left((M-m_R)^2,n_r\right)$ plane.
+In this section, $c_{fx}$ and $c_{0x}$ are free parameters and vary with different {\rts} while other parameters are fixed for all heavy-heavy systems.
+To shown explicitly the nonlinearity of the {\rts} for the heavy-heavy systems, the fitted {\rts} are plotted in the $\left((M-m_R)^2,l\right)$ plane or in the $\left((M-m_R)^2,n_r\right)$ plane.